jawadiqbal/file-downloader/README.md

 8. Implement working code coverage
 9. Make use of ES6 `import`
 10. Configurable timeout for slow connections
+11. Append version in case of duplicate files instead of overwriting

 _important_
 Follow these instructions for evaluation/test runs: